-How to Align with Data Privacy Regulations in 2021
+How to Align with Data Privacy Regulations

 The Data Protection Day occurs every January 28 as a reminder about maintaining online privacy for internet users and GDPR compliance for businesses.
 The tradition dates back to Jan.
 28, 1981, when Convention 108 – the first legally binding international treaty dealing with privacy and data protection was signed.
 The US and Canada started to celebrate it as “National Data Privacy Day” in 2014.
 This Day is aimed to emphasize the importance of privacy awareness and education effort.

 Why Online Privacy Matters More than Ever Today

 2020 was the year to change businesses forever.
 The e-commerce market grew by 18% during the last year, while 75% of buyers and sellers now prefer digital communication to personal offline interactions.
 As businesses were forced to go online due to pandemics in 2020, it became crucial for online sellers to grasp their online data protection and privacy.
 More businesses that have switched to e-commerce and deal with personal information face regulatory pressures from data privacy authorities.